k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/07_vector_db_intro.md

 ## The Three Models of Implementation

-When deciding how and where to store data and execute these pillars, organizations typically choose between three service levels, ranging from full control to full automation.
+When deciding how and where to store data and implement these pillars, organizations typically choose between three models, ranging from full control to full automation.

 1. **RAG-as-a-Service** (fully managed)
-   - **The approach**: The service provider — one of the major cloud providers — encapsulates the entire process, automating synchronization between the data source and the vector store to remove the need for manual pipeline maintenance.
+   - **The approach**: The service provider — one of the major cloud providers — encapsulates the entire process, automating synchronization between the data source and the vector store in order to remove the need for manual pipeline maintenance.
 You provide the files; the service provides the answers.
-   - **Why choose this**: This is the fastest route to production, designed for teams that want a fully automated "hands-off" pipeline where the service handles the parsing, chunking, and embedding logic automatically.
+   - **Why choose this**: This model offers the fastest path to production and is ideal for teams seeking a fully automated, hands-off pipeline; the service manages parsing, chunking, and embedding.
-     It fits for large-scale datasets and high query volumes.
+     It is suitable for large-scale datasets and high query volumes.
    - **Examples**: AWS Bedrock Knowledge Bases, Vertex AI Search.
 2. **Purpose-built, dedicated vector databases** (managed storage)
    - **The approach**: The database infrastructure is managed, but the organization remains responsible for the indexing process — the pipeline that reads, chunks, and embeds the files.